faraz-hsn/Intern-Coding-Challenge-2026/README.md

-# CUAVs-Coding-Challenge

-Challenge Overview:
+Canadian UAVs Coding Challenge

-At Canadian UAVs, we handle large amounts of geospatial data, which is the focus of this challenge.
-The task involves correlating data from two sensors that detect anomalies.
-However, the sensors are not highly accurate, resulting in false positives and variations in their location readings.
-Your challenge is to associate the sensor readings based on their coordinates to identify common signals that may have been detected by both sensors.
-This correlation increases the likelihood that the signal is a genuine detection rather than a false positive.

-Input Data:

-The two sensors provide different output formats: one sensor outputs data in CSV format, and the other outputs data in JSON format.
-Please refer to the sample data for the exact format of each sensor's output.
-Both sensors assign a unique ID to each reading, but note that different sensors may use the same IDs.
-The sensor readings include location coordinates in decimal degrees, using the WGS 84 format, representing where the anomaly was detected.
-The sensors have an accuracy of 100 meters, meaning that the reported location is within 100 meters of the actual anomaly location.

-Output:
+This program correlates anomaly detections from two different sensors to identify signals that were likely detected by both systems.

+Each sensor has an accuracy of about 100 meters, so detections within 200 meters of each other are considered to be the same anomaly.

+⸻

+How It Works

+The program reads:

+  •	A CSV file from Sensor 1

+  •	A JSON file from Sensor 2

+It calculates the distance between every pair of detections using the Haversine formula and matches detections that are within 200 meters.

+⸻

+How to Run

+Make sure Python 3 is installed, then run:

+python solution.py

+The results will be saved in output.json.

+⸻

+Output

-The output should consist of pairs of IDs, where one ID is from the first sensor, and the second ID is from the second sensor.
+The output is a JSON dictionary where each key is an ID from Sensor 1 and the value is the matching ID from Sensor 2.

+Example:

+{

+    "56": 46,

+    "24": 74

+}